 Choosing a lender isn't the first step in becoming a homeowner.
 The quality of your wallet begins the home buying process.
-Without an acceptable credit score, entering into a loan for a house is more difficult and, you could find yourself renting longer than you expected in Saratoga Springs, New York until your FICO score is acceptable.
+Putting back your money for a down payment is great, but if you lack an acceptable credit score to back it up, you could end up renting longer than you expected in Saratoga Springs, New York until your FICO score is acceptable.

-A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit.
-Some of the factors in determining your FICO score are:
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get a loan.
+Some of the pieces in reviewing your FICO score are:

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

-Getting your credit in order is the best way to ease into buying a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of credit scores.
+Call us at (518) 691-0669 and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get there?
-Improving your FICO score takes time.
-It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+How do you boost your credit score?
+Building your FICO score takes time.
+It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+Here are some methods to improve your credit score:

 - Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
+If you find mistakes on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the bulk of your debt sitting on one card.
+At first, this doesn't sound like a good idea.
+But, you steer clear of having one card that is holding the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the bulk of your debt taking up the balance a single card.

-- Retail cards and gas station cards.
-For those who have non-existent credit or below average credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and keep up your payments, which will raise your credit.
-You should always avoid maintaining a high balance for more than a couple of months because these types of cards normally have a larger interest rate.
+- Department store cards and service station cards.
+For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to improve credit, increase your spending limits and keep up your payments, which will raise your FICO score.
+You should always beware of carrying a large balance for more than a couple of billing cycles because these types of cards normally have a steeper interest rate.

-- Use your credit.
+- Keep your cards active.
 Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
 But, pay them off in one or two payments.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of High Rock Realty, Inc., the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of High Rock Realty, Inc., the loan process can be a stress-free experience so you, too, can become a homeowner.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.